nick3499/radio_streams_vlc/README.md

 The `run()` method has a similar effect to sourcing a Bash shell script.

 >If _check_ is true, and the process exits with a non-zero exit code, a [CalledProcessError](https://docs.python.org/3/library/subprocess.html#subprocess.CalledProcessError) exception will be raised.
-Attributes of that exception hold the arguments, the exit code, and stdout and stderr if they were captured.[^1]
+Attributes of that exception hold the arguments, the exit code, and stdout and stderr if they were captured.<sup id="a1">[1](#f1)</sup>

 ```python
 run(['/snap/bin/vlc', '--intf', 'ncurses', urls[station_num]], check=True)